Last reviewed April 2026

 What is a default notice?

-Additionally, if a lender thinks the relationship with a borrower has broken down (e.g. they don’t answer letters or phone calls), they may register a default.
+In some cases, if a lender believes the relationship has broken down entirely.
+For example, if you are not responding to letters or calls, they may register a default sooner.

-How long will a default remain on your credit file?
+How long does a default stay on your credit file?

 - Future loans